-Once organizations have implemented or built their first cloud applications, they will find they have a powerful cloud platform available to them which comes with these applications.
-Now they need to leverage more of that platform, not only to create additional solutions, but to renew their existing application landscape.
-This may be a simple matter of ‘cloud-enabling’ legacy applications by providing them with a new front-end and integrating them with the cloud applications.
+Once organizations have implemented or built their first cloud applications, they find they have a powerful, new development platform available.
+Now they need to leverage more of that platform, not only to create additional solutions but also to renew their existing application landscape.
+This may be a matter of simply ‘cloud-enabling’ aging applications by providing them with a new front-end and integrating them through the cloud.
 However, applications can be completely ‘reborn’ too, taking full advantage of living in the cloud.

-In some sense, the imperative to be more agile in the business side is driving IT to question why their apps should need to be so glacial in change.
 Many factors are challenging the fear of modernization in the enterprise application space.
-Factors like the profusion of new development tools (Ruby, Angular.js and the like) combined with methodologies that espouse agility are breaking down barriers in the traditional IT risk areas.
+In some sense, the imperative to be more agile drives IT to question why their apps should change so glacially.
+The profusion of new development tools combined with methodologies that espouse agility is breaking down barriers in traditional IT risk areas.

-The threat of becoming irrelevant to the business (a death knell by any standards) is forcing many enterprises to ask themselves “how can I rebirth my apps in the cloud?”
-This is particularly the case now that enterprises realize that with the advent of a new generation of Software as a Service (Saas) solutions, there are also new, powerful cloud platforms underneath.
-A short look at Salesforce1, Azure, Pivotal or BlueMix already makes clear that these cloud platforms provide many different options to renew the application landscape.
+The threat of becoming irrelevant to the business is forcing many enterprises to ask “how can my apps be reborn in the Cloud?”
+This is particularly the case with the advent of a new generation of Software as a Service (Saas) solutions.
+There are also new, powerful cloud development platforms underneath.
+A quick look at the Salesforce App Cloud, Microsoft Azure, Pivotal Cloud Foundry, or IBM BlueMix makes it clear that these Cloud platforms provide many different options to renew the applications landscape.

 A SaaS solution?
 Only the beginning.

-So what should a CIO do to start delivering on the promise?
+What should a CIO do to start delivering on the promise?
 Well, start segmenting the applications landscape.
-Conducting a systematic, facts-driven approach such as Capgemini Cloud Assessment on the portfolio of applications allows the enterprise to categorize its applications and then make informed decisions about the next steps in modernization.
-With the use of automated tools, the enterprise can start with higher level application meta data that identifies the low hanging fruit as well as the high impact applications.
+Conducting a systematic, facts-driven approach – like Capgemini’s Cloud Assessment – on the portfolio of applications allows the enterprise to categorize and then make informed choices about the next steps in modernization.
+With the use of automated tools, the enterprise can start with higher-level application meta-data that identifies the low hanging fruit as well as the high impact applications.

-Then, one can dig deeper with some topological insight from automated tools that can traverse the application’s testing environments and identify dependencies that become critical factors in cloud suitability and placement decisions.
+One can then dig deeper with some topological insight from automated tools that can traverse the application’s testing environments and identify dependencies that become critical factors in cloud suitability and placement decisions.

 The last step is identifying the extent of replatforming needed for each of these application segments.
 This step has to be aligned with the strategic IT direction of the company while keeping the option to align to the exciting new developments in the IT technology arena like software containers.

 Following this approach, we see that the typical destinies of application renewal look different when the target environment is a cloud platform.
-To name the 7 most obvious ones:
+To name the seven most obvious ones:

-(3) Rebuilding applications leverages the next generation of rapid development and deployment tools to quicky and effectively recreate applications.
+3. Rebuilding applications leverages the next generation of rapid development and deployment tools to quickly and effectively recreate applications.

-(4) Rebonding applications trusts on the considerable integration power of cloud platforms to eliminate redundant, overlapping or non-aligned functionality of applications.
+4. Rebonding applications trusts the considerable integration power of Cloud platforms to eliminate redundant, overlapping, or non-aligned functionality.

-(5) Refactoring applications is about improving - or simply documenting - the structure of applications, and it's a more than a welcome 'by-product' of assessing applications for cloud-based modernization.
+5. Refactoring applications is about improving, or simply documenting, the structure of applications — a more than welcome by-product of assessing applications for cloud-based modernization.

 Sounds too good to be true?

-Yes, there are some risk areas to mitigate.
-The primary risk is the risk of interrupting the business services of the enterprise.
-The risk should be mitigated by involving business stakeholders right from the start of the modernization program.
-The business is going to benefit the most by the flexibility and agility of the cloud and if involved properly, it will be an enthusiastic partner in this journey.
-The other risk that is often raised is the “futility of trying to stay current” as the technological advance is relentless and trying to stay current seems futile.
+Another risk that’s often raised is the “futility of trying to stay current” as the technological advance is relentless and innovation seems futile.
 The question that enterprises need to ask themselves then, is if they can afford to stay still.
 What is the competition doing during that period that can eliminate your future advantage?
-Actually modernizing the application landscape by leveraging a cloud platform can help leveraging the technological advance from the cloud, while focusing on the IT agility needed for enabling business needs.
+Actually modernizing the application landscape through a cloud platform can help leverage the technological advances while focusing on the IT agility needed for enabling business needs.

-So in conclusion, we could appropriately quote the famous author James Faust who said “a rebirth out of spiritual adversity causes us to become new creatures”.
-Maybe he didn't had modernizing applications in mind when he wrote that, but it sure does embody the opportunity of reimagining apps in the cloud.
+In conclusion, we could appropriately quote the famous author James Faust who said “a rebirth out of spiritual adversity causes us to become new creatures.”
+Maybe he didn’t have modernizing applications in mind, but it sure does embody the opportunity of reimagining apps in the cloud.